cytopia/pwncat/README.md

                         before the client hasn't send data first.
 The server simply doesn't know the IP address before an initial connect.
-                        The --udp-ping-init option instructs the client to send one single initial ping packet to the server, so that it is able to talk to the client.
+                        The --ping-init option instructs the client to send one single initial ping packet to the server, so that it is able to talk to the client.
                         This is the only way to make a UDP reverse shell work.
-                        See --udp-ping-word for what char/string to send as initial ping packet (default: '\0')
+                        See --ping-word for what char/string to send as initial ping packet (default: '\0')

-  --udp-ping-intvl s    Connect mode / Zero-I/O mode (UDP only):
+  --ping-intvl s        Connect mode / Zero-I/O mode (TCP and UDP):
-                        Instruct the UDP client to send ping intervalls every s seconds.
+                        Instruct the client to send ping intervalls every s sec.
                         This allows you to restart your UDP server and just wait for the client to report back in.
-                        This might be handy for stable UDP reverse shells ;-) See --udp-ping-word for what char/string to send as initial ping packet (default: '\0')
+This might be handy for stable UDP reverse shells ;-)
+                        See --ping-word for what char/string to send as initial ping packet (default: '\0')

-  --udp-ping-word str   Connect mode / Zero-I/O mode (UDP only):
+  --ping-word str       Connect mode / Zero-I/O mode (TCP and UDP):
                         Change the default character '\0' to use for upd ping.
                         Single character or strings are supported.

-  --udp-ping-robin port
-                        Zero-I/O mode (UDP only):
+  --ping-robin port     Connect mode / Zero-I/O mode (TCP and UDP):
-                        Instruct the UDP client to shuffle the specified ports in round-robin mode for a remote server to ping.
+                        Instruct the client to shuffle the specified ports in round-robin mode for a remote server to ping.
                         This might be handy to scan outbound allowed ports.
-                        Use --udp-ping-intvl 0 to be faster.
+                        Use --ping-intvl 0 to be faster.

   --safe-word str       All modes:
                         If pwncat is started with this argument, it will shut